binkley/homebrewery-files/warpipes.md

 ### Upgrading Your Instrument

-Increasing the rarity _Warpipes_ is a large task not achievable by a single crafter.
+Increasing the rarity of _Warpipes_ is a large task not achievable by a single crafter.
 Your instrument is a complex maneuver of wood, leather, fabric, metal, and magic.
-Seek out suitable artisans, and it never hurts to get a _Cleric&rsquo;s_ blessing.
+Seek out suitable artisans, and it never hurts to get a _cleric&rsquo;s_ or _patron&rsquo;s_ blessing.

 You may not upgrade the rarity of your _Warpipes_ without approval by the DM.